YottaDB/YDBDoc/ProgGuide/extrout.rst

    * ydb_char_t * and ydb_char_t \*\*: Empty string
    * ydb_string_t \*: A structure with 'length' field matching the preallocation size and 'address' field being a NULL pointer.

-Here is an exmaple of an external call table:
+Here is an example of an external call table:

 .. code-block:: none